 Examples

-For example, to create a full backup named backup_schema of schema example_backup, copying backup files to a target via data source backup_ds:
+For example, to create a backup named backup_schema with a full snapshot of schema example_backup, copying backup files to a target via data source backup_ds:

 | |

-To create an incremental backup based on the previous backup of the same name:
+To create an incremental snapshot based on the previous snapshot of the backup with the same name:

 | |

-To create a differential backup based on the previous full backup of the same name:
+To create a differential snapshot based on the previous full snapshot of the backup with the same name:

 | |